ConnorCable/Flexive/README.md

 # Flexive
-- This is a fullstack demo project showcasing the Spring Framework with Spring MVC and Spring Security.
+- This is a fullstack project showcasing the Spring Framework with Spring MVC and Spring Security.
 It also features React.js and MYSQL

 - It is a headless application where the front-end (written in React.js) can be used with any back-end framework